Everyone visiting Brooklyn should visit Coney Island to see what it’s all about.

 Try to snap a zoomed-in shot of people’s faces while they’re getting whirled around on one of the fast-moving amusement park rides.

 We recommend some ideas for camera lenses here.

 I’ve actually ridden on the Wonder Wheel and it was a lot of fun.
 Sometimes there’s a long line though, so looking at it while craning your neck up to take a photo is sometimes equally enjoyable.

-The tunnel under the Wonder Wheel is a favorite photo spot, loved by many people for its variety.
+The tunnel under the Wonder Wheel is a favorite photo spot, as we detail in our list of best photo spots in Brooklyn, loved by many people for its variety.
 You can walk underneath the Wonder Wheel and come out on the other side.